-- 1. Prepare each school's annual recognition application and quality assurance appraisal, whether internal or external, to access each school's continuous school improvement. - 2.
-If applicable, implement a No Child Left Behind Act plan, including the completion of the NCLB Consolidated Application, and seek Board approval where necessary or advisable. - 3.
-Continuously access whether the District and its schools are making adequate yearly progress as defined by State law. - 4.
+- Prepare each school's annual recognition application and quality assurance appraisal, whether internal or external, to monitor access each school's process for continuous school improvement. - 2.
+If applicable, preparing and implement a No Child Left Behind Act plan, including the completion of the NCLB Consolidated Application, and seek Board approval according to federal law, and seeking the Board's approval where necessary or advisable. - 3.
+Continuously monitoring access whether the District and its schools are making adequate yearly progress as defined by State law.
+If the District and/or any of its schools fail to make adequate yearly progress, the Superintendent shall take the actions provided in State law as well as other responses designed to increase the likelihood that the District and/or schools will make adequate yearly progress the following year.
+The Superintendent shall seek the Board's approval where necessary or advisable. - 4.
 If applicable, develop District and School Improvement Plans, present them for Board approval, submit them to the State Superintendent for verification, and supervise their implementation.
 If applicable, develop a restructuring plan for any school that remains on academic watch status after a fifth annual calculation. - 5.
-Prepare a school report card, present it at a regular Board meeting, and disseminate it as provided in State law.
+Prepare Publishing a school report card, present it at a regular Board meeting, and disseminate it as provided in accordance with State law.